Information & Updates from Care Animal Hospital

 Rabbit Hemorrhagic Disease Virus Serotype 2 (RHDV2) is a highly contagious virus that affects both wild and domestic rabbits.
 It spreads through direct contact or exposure to an infected rabbit’s excretions (blood or bodily fluids).
 It can also spread indirectly through contact with affected carcasses, food, water, or insects.
 People can spread the virus indirectly by carrying it on their shoes or clothing after being exposed to an infected animal or its excretions in the environment.
 Symptoms of this disease include fever, decreased appetite, and respiratory or neurologic symptoms.
 Often, the only sign seen is sudden death.
 RHDV2 is considered a reportable foreign animal disease in the United States.

 The FDA and the Wisconsin State Veterinarian have granted the RHDV2 vaccine from MedGene Labs emergency use authorization.
 Vaccine studies showed the vaccine to be efficacious.
 The only side effect noted in their research was mild swelling at the injection site, which subsided in under 48 hours.
 Other signs the manufacturer recommends monitoring include slight fever and mild lethargy of one to two days duration.
 This vaccine requires two doses, twenty-one days apart, to be fully protective.
-It is safe in rabbits as young as four weeks of age.
-Data shows that protection occurs two weeks after the second vaccine.
-Although data collection is incomplete, we recommend an annual booster of this vaccine due to the disease’s mortality.
+The vaccine is safe for rabbits as young as seven weeks of age.
+While data on long-term protection is still being collected, studies show that rabbits are fully protected two weeks after receiving the second dose, and protection lasts for 6 months.

 Additional resources: